awsdocs/aws-java-developer-guide/doc_source/java-dg-samples.rst

 ======================

 The |sdk-java| code samples are provided in the `samples` directory of the SDK.
-If you downloaded and installed the SDK using the information in :doc:`java-dg-install-sdk`, then you already have the samples on your system.
+If you downloaded and installed the SDK using the information in :doc:`setup-install`, then you already have the samples on your system.

 You can also view the latest samples on the |sdk-java|'s GitHub repository, in the `src/samples